 Sometimes, “no” means “not right now.”

-You've probably reached out to a number of businesses that did not buy from you at that time.
+You’ve probably reached out to a number of businesses that did not buy from you at that time.
 Make sure to reach out again.
 They already know what your business does.
-You might have demonstrated your product or service, and even engaged in a discovery call.
-They didn't buy then, but that could change.
+You might have demonstrated your product or service, or even engaged in a discovery call.
+They didn’t buy then, but that could change.

 Revisit closed or lost opportunities.
 Reconnect with the prospect every four to six months.
 Ask them if anything has changed in their business, such as their priorities, challenges, goals and needs.